proton2/java-leven/README.md

 CPU and OpenCL GPU implementations.

+## Сhanges relative to the original solution
+- fixed the appearance of holes in the seams between chunks
+- fixed seam and chunk mesh overlap at seam intersections
+- no double call to generate mesh for rendering and mesh for collisions - mesh is generated only once
+- CPU multi-threaded implementation, which made it possible to improve performance in the CPU realization

 ## Features:
 - Used JBullet physics engine (ray pick and collision detection);
 - Many octree Dual contouring implementations: